-- Christian beliefs about God as one God: Father, Son and Holy Spirit - The person and work of Jesus Christ is central to Christianity - The Christian teaching of sin and grace.
+- The person and work of Jesus Christ is central to Christianity - The Christian teaching of sin and grace.

 Christian Living

 - Christians believe that God wants people to live in relationship with him and with each other. - Christians are called to love and serve all people - Christians have responsibility in and for the world.